 At this stage, you will see that Payroll items are visible below the List Menu.

 Step 10 – Now, you need to add tax rates such as state and federal withholding, Social Security, and Medicare.
+These are payroll liabilities.

 Here the payroll schedule can be assigned to the correct employees, and QuickBooks calculates the due dates for each upcoming pay period.
 Fortunately, the payroll schedule only needs to be set up one time.
 It is recommended that tax payments for payroll taxes are scheduled, but the software makes entering payroll journal entries easy and keeps the flexibility to make an unscheduled payment if needed.